playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 Because the `[ngSwitch]` value of `'folder'` matched the `ngSwitchCase` value of `'folder'`.

-Using this tool, we can simply set the `ngSwitch` value to `true` and add in a conditional into the `ngSwitchCase`.
+Using this tool, we can simply set the `ngSwitch` value to `true` and add a conditional into the `ngSwitchCase`.

 ### Vue